Computing one-loop corrections to effective vertices with two scales in the EFT for Multi-Regge processes in QCD: One-loop corrections to scattering vertices with two scales

+in massless QCD.
+The photon indices in the interference of one-loop and tree-level amplitudes of the process (\ref{Eq:ga_ga-q_q}) will be projected on the $F_2$ structure-function.
+By Eq.~(\ref{Eq:O_g-g_g}) we understand the usual QCD amplitude $g\to g+g$ with an insertion of the local, gauge-invariant operator ${\cal O}$ carrying momentum $q$.

-For convenience, we will work in the center of mass frame of momenta $P$ and $q$.
+For convenience, we will work in the center-of-mass frame of momenta $P$ and $q$.
 In terms of usual Bjorken variable $x_B=Q^2/2(Pq)$, light-cone components of $P$ and $q$ can be expressed in this frame as:

-so that in the MRK limit $x_B\to 0$: $P^+\to \infty$, $q^-\to\infty$, while $q^+\to 0$.
-First, using FeynArts~\cite{FeynArts} and FeynCalc~\cite{FeynCalc} we calculate the interference of one-loop amplitude of the process (\ref{Eq:ga_ga-q_q}), given by diagrams in the left panel of Fig.~\ref{Fig:1-loop-QCD}, with it's tree-level counterpart.
-We contract the indices of real photon, while indices of virtual photon we project on the $F_2$ structure-function, using the projector:
+so that in the Regge limit $x_B\to 0$ : $P^+\to \infty$, $q^-\to\infty$, while $q^+\to 0$.
+We have calculated the interferences of one-loop amplitudes of the processes (\ref{Eq:ga_ga-q_q}) and (\ref{Eq:O_g-g_g}), given by diagrams in the Fig.~\ref{Fig:1-loop-QCD}, with their tree-level counterparts.
+We use FeynArts~\cite{FeynArts} to generate Feynman diagrams, FeynCalc~\cite{FeynCalc} to perform index contractions, color algebra and express all scalar-products as linear combinations of denominators, then remaining scalar integrals with positive and negative powers of denominators are reduced by LiteRed~\cite{LiteRed1, LiteRed2} to the small set of master integrals.
+For the process (\ref{Eq:ga_ga-q_q}) we just contract the indices of real photons, while indices of virtual photon we project on the $F_2$ structure-function, using the projector:

+For the process (\ref{Eq:O_g-g_g}) we sum over polarizations of initial and final-state gluons in Feynman gauge and then add appropriate diagrams where all gluon cut-loops are replaced by ghost cut-loops.
+Out of such diagrams, only those with gluon in $t$-channel on both sides of a cut contribute to the Regge limit.

-Then we divide-out the $d$-dimensional Born result and expand obtained expression in the limit $x_B\to 0$ (after expansion in $\epsilon$), the leading term of this expansion is:
+We divide-out the $d$-dimensional Born results and expand obtained expressions in the limit $x_B\to 0$ (after expansion in $\epsilon$), the leading term of this expansion for the process (\ref{Eq:ga_ga-q_q}) is: